intmus/inttheory19-20/_15-further-secondary-functions/a1-ex-secdomallchords.md

 ## Tonicizing chords other than V

-In music, secondary dominant functions can appear anywhere the composer would like to emphasize a chord or prolong its function. *Any major or minor diatonic chord can be tonicized.*
+In music, secondary dominant functions can appear anywhere the composer would like to emphasize a chord or prolong its function. *Any major, minor, or dominant quality can be tonicized.*

 For secondary leading-tone chords:
 - For minor chords, you may use a V, a V<sup>7</sup>, a vii<sup>o</sup>, or a vii<sup>o7</sup>.
 You may not use a vii<sup>&oslash;7</sup> (half-diminshed seventh chord) because the chordal seventh will sound strange.
-- For major chords, you may use a V, a V<sup>7</sup>, a vii<sup>o</sup>, *vii<sup>&oslash;7</sup>, or a vii<sup>o7</sup>*.
-Notice that you may use either a fully diminished or half-diminished seventh chord, even though the half-diminished chord is the diatonic vii chord in a major key.
-For tonicizing a major chord, fully diminished chords actually appear more often than half-diminished chords.
+- For major and dominant chords, you may use a V, a V<sup>7</sup>, a vii<sup>o</sup>, *vii<sup>&oslash;7</sup>, or a vii<sup>o7</sup>*.
+Notice that you may use either a fully diminished or half-diminished seventh chord, even though the naturally-ocurring seventh chord built off the 7th scale degree in a major key will always be a half-diminished chord.
+For tonicizing a major chord, fully diminished chords actually appear more often than half-diminished chords, because they further strengthen the voice-leading.

 ## Altering root movement